-The Council monitors and assesses the cumulative impact of housing growth on the education estate through the production of theLearning Estate Management Programme (LEMP).
-The LEMP presents the most up to date information on current and future school capacities.
+The Council monitors and assesses the cumulative impact of housing growth on the education estate through the production of the School Estate Management Programme (SEMP).
+The SEMP presents the most up to date information on current and future school capacities.

-The LEMP takes account of:
+The SEMP takes account of: